bgao/express-boilerplate/README.md

 ===================

 ## Development
-After you initialize your project, you'll have a basic app with a simple User model (email, password), signup/login/logout APIs, Passport Local-Strategy authentication in Twitter-Bootstrap style.
+After you initialize your project, you'll have a basic app with a simple User model (email, password) using Mongoose, signup/login/logout features using the Passport Local-Strategy authentication in Twitter-Bootstrap style.

+You need to update the ./app.js and ./models/user.js for your MongoDB connection.

 It supports the latest version of Express.js and Node.js and the others, as I didn't restrict the version.
 So please let me know, if there's anything broken.
 A list of dependencies: